Krissy93/meta-workstations-project/docs/Overview.md

 # Overview of the system
 The system is composed of several nodes that perform some core functionality.
 The nodes talk with each other by sending messages on specific topics.
-At the present time, the developed structure is detailed in Fig. 1.
+The developed structure is detailed in Fig. 1.

 <p align="center">
   <img height="400" src="https://github.com/Krissy93/meta-workstations-project/blob/master/images/system_overview3.png">